SlexAxton/broccoli-colorguard/README.md

 > Broccoli wrapped [Colorguard](https://github.com/SlexAxton/css-colorguard) - Keep a watchful eye on your css colors

+### Warning

 As of the first iteration of this plugin, colorguard is run **once per file**, not as a sum total of all files.
 This is wrong, but it's a start.
-For now, you can pass it the 'tree' of your build directory.
+The best way to use this is after a concatenation step (or precompilation step that includes concatenation) in broccoli.

 ## Install